-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 - restore the level of competition and status to that which existed before the infringement.

 A restrictive agreement will be deemed legally invalid and unenforceable, with all the legal consequences.
-The Competition Board is authorised to take interim measures until final resolution of the matter if there is a possibility of serious and irreparable damages.
+The board is authorised to take interim measures until the final resolution of the matter if there is a possibility of serious and irreparable damages.
 The board can order structural remedies for anti-competitive conduct, provided that behavioural remedies were initially applied and have failed.

 3.7 What are the general rights and obligations of the target company during the investigation?
 What are the general rights and obligations of individuals targeted during the investigation?

 Investigated undertakings are entitled to protect confidential/commercially sensitive information.
 The main statutes on the protection of commercially sensitive information are Article 25(4) of Law 4054 and Communiqué 2010/3 on the Regulation of the Right to Access to File and Protection of Commercial Secrets.
 Communiqué 2010/3 places the burden of identifying commercial secrets and justifying such classification on the investigated undertakings.
 Therefore, undertakings must request confidentiality from the Turkish Competition Authority and justify the reasons for the confidentiality of the information or document in writing.
 Under Article 15(2) of Communiqué 2010/3, the authority may not consider confidentiality requests if they relate to information and documents that are indispensable as evidence of competition infringement.
-In such cases, the authority can disclose information and documents that could be considered as trade secrets by taking into account the balance between the public interest and private interest, and in accordance with the principle of proportionality.
+In such cases, the authority can disclose information and documents that could be considered as trade secrets by taking into account the balance between the public interest and the private interest, and in accordance with the principle of proportionality.

 Additionally, investigated undertakings have the right to access the case file on two legal grounds: Law 4982 on the Right to Information and Communiqué 2010/3.
 Article 5(1) of Communiqué 2010/3 provides that the right to access the case file will be granted upon written request of the parties within due time during the investigation.
 This gives the applicant access to information and documents in the case file that do not qualify as internal documents of the authority or trade secrets of other undertakings.

-The Competition Board's decisions are subject to appeal before the administrative courts.
-Investigated undertakings can also voluntarily offer commitments during a preliminary investigation or a fully fledged investigation to address the authority's competitive concerns.
+The Turkish Competition Board's decisions are subject to appeal before the administrative courts.
+Investigated undertakings can also voluntarily offer commitments during a preliminary investigation or a fully fledged investigation to address the Turkish Competition Authority's competitive concerns.
 However, this mechanism is not applicable to hardcore violations.
 There is no time limitation for the utilisation of the commitment mechanism and no need to admit to a violation.
 Nevertheless, the board may relaunch an investigation if:

 - there is a substantial alteration in any of the factors on which the decision was based;